mhogenmiller/DA_401/README.md

 ### There are three main hypotheses in accordance with the research question. ###

+Each hyposthesis is explained below, along with whether or not it was supported by this study.

 Hypothesis 1: Shows with positive Wikipedia synopses will have lower chances of failure than shows with negative or neutral synopses.
 (Supported)

 Hypothesis 2: The more positive shows’ Google headlines are overall, the less chance of failure the show will have.
 (Not supported)